First Battle of Springfield: Battle

 Writing of the ensuing engagement, Starr states that "The truth of what happened in Springfield on this October day is lost beyond recovery", and Miller notes that Zagonyi's account of the action was intentionally inaccurate to glorify his troops at the expense of the Prairie Scouts.
 Gerteis describes the sequence of the battle as Zagonyi's men, accompanied by Captain Patrick Naughton and the Prairie Scouts, destroying a fence to make a path for their charge while under Missouri State Guard fire, with the attack driving Frazier's cavalry into Springfield and Frazier's infantry into some woods.
 Gerteis then has Zagonyi's men pursuing Guardsmen through the streets of Springfield, with Zagonyi gathering his scattered men before dark, deciding that he did not have enough men to hold the city, and then withdrawing back north.
-Miller's account of the battle has two companies charging with Zagonyi through a gap in the fence, while another company commanded by a Captain Foley had to tear down a portion of the fence to attack.
+Wolk describes the battle as opening with Company A of the Body-Guard (led by Lieutenant Walter Newhall) charging eastward down the lane and coming under fire from the Missouri State Guard infantry, followed by Company C of the Body-Guard (led by Captain James L. Foley), and then Naughton's company of the Prairie Scouts.
+These three companies exited the lane and then turned around to face the west, before making a saber charge against the Missouri State Guard line.
+In Wolk's narrative, the other two companies of the Prairie Scouts had been in the rear of the Union column and turned north, in effect making a flanking attack against the Missouri State Guard position.
+Captain Charles Fairbanks, the commander of one of the two companies, later claimed that an unknown officer of the Body-Guard had ordered this movement with the aim of blocking the Missouri State Guard retreat.
+Wolk has the Missouri State Guardsmen driven off, but Zagonyi then withdrawing his troops northward to rejoin Sigel's force as it was obvious Springfield could not be held.
+Miller's account of the battle has two companies charging with Zagonyi through a gap in the fence, while Foley's company had to tear down a portion of the fence to attack.
 Miller then has Foley repulsed in a charge, Zagonyi's column driving off Frazier's cavalry but then being repulsed by his infantry, and a third charge driving off the Guardsmen.
 Under Miller's account, the Guardsmen fled toward Neosho, with Zagonyi's men entering Springfield, but withdrawing north towards Bolivar at dark, having abandoned his wounded.
-The historians Phillip W. Steele and Steve Cottrell describe the battle as an unsuccessful charge by Zagonyi followed by a second successful one, and then the Federals chasing the Guardsmen through both Springfield and the surrounding rural areas.